gerardnico/dokuwiki-plugin-webcode/README.md

 </webcode>
 ```

-The allowed webcode attributes are the attributes of the [iframe element](https://docs.webplatform.org/wiki/html/elements/iframe)
+The allowed webcode attributes are:

+   * the following attributes of the [iframe element](https://docs.webplatform.org/wiki/html/elements/iframe)
-The most well known are:

       * frameborder (default to 0)
-  * width
+      * width (default to 100%)
       * height

-The scale of the attributes values may be:

-  * %
-  * or px (pixel)
+   * externalResources: a comma separated list of external resources.
+(Ie an URL of a Css or Js file, generally a CDN)

 The actual [code blocks](https://www.dokuwiki.org/wiki:syntax#code_blocks) supported are:

-  * code html or code xml.
+  * code html (or code xml if html is not present).
 Xml will be seen as XHTML.
   * code css
   * code javascript

-## Configuration and Settings
+## Javascript

-None
+Jquery version 2.1.3 is also by default added if a javascript block is present with the following CDN URL (http://code.jquery.com/jquery-2.1.3.min.js).

+The [console.log function](https://developer.mozilla.org/en-US/docs/Web/API/Console/log) will be rendered and therefore visible in a console area (Gray box).

 ## Technically